 Children are developing long-term patterns of thinking, acting, and interacting during these formative years.
 We cultivate specific habits such as attentiveness, orderliness, kindness, follow-through – habits which make for good students, good citizens, and good friends.

 In the grammar years at Wilberforce, history is read and narrated rather than merely studied.
 Students read aloud rich stories, and they discover beginning biographies about inspirational men and women from the past.
 We begin with the exploration and settlement of America, which affords a rich body of literature that is accessible to early readers.
 Then students begin a cycle of Ancient, Middle Ages, Renaissance and Reformation, and Modern History, which takes them into Middle School.
 With timelines and maps in every room, as well as formal geography texts, students learn to place the events and characters of history in context of space and time.

-Latin instruction begins in Class Three.
+Latin instruction begins in Class Five.
 The students’ love for memorization and chants makes this an ideal time to learn vocabulary and grammatical forms, which equip them to understand the structure of any language, and open the way for more lengthy translations in later years.

 As a classical school, our curriculum highly values the arts.
 The Fine Arts curriculum balances art and music history and the development of technical skills.
 The students learn from master works and progress through observation, evaluation, and imitation of these works.
 Drama is woven throughout the curriculum through in-class plays and presentations drawn from our literature or history readings.

 Students develop gross motor skills using a combination of calisthenics, games, and exercises.
 Group competitions teach sportsmanship while engendering camaraderie.
 In addition to these lessons, they learn principles of personal wellness and establish patterns to encourage of lifetime of physical health.